 Slack is experiencing some connectivity issues — please stand by.
 Check

-Shared channels is a new feature currently in beta.
-It allows you to share channels with companies and businesses you regularly work with – like clients, vendors, and partners – to bring all the right people into the same place.
+Shared channels let two separate organizations work together in a single channel, each from their own Slack workspace.
+Use shared channels to focus your communication with organizations you work with regularly, like clients, vendors, and partners.
 With this feature, we've taken added precautions to protect your privacy and keep your workspace or Enterprise Grid org secure.

 Only owners and admins can receive invitations to share channels with external organizations.